google/cdc-file-transfer/README.md

 `cdc_rsync` always logs to the console.
 To increase log verbosity, pass `-vvv` for debug logs or `-vvvv` for verbose logs.

-For both sync and stream, the debug logs contain all SSH and SCP commands that are attempted to run, which is very useful for troubleshooting.
+For both sync and stream, the debug logs contain all SSH and SFTP commands that are attempted to run, which is very useful for troubleshooting.
 If a command fails unexpectedly, copy it and run it in isolation.
 Pass `-vv` or `-vvv` for additional debug output.